brotherkaif/dev-notes/infosec/infosec-threat-modelling.md

 ## Steps
 ### 1. Create the design
-Create a simple diagram showing how the nodes and flows connect
+Create a high level diagram showing how the nodes and flows connect

 ### 2. Apply Zones Of Trust
 Designate Zones Of Trust for more critical areas: